-The 2014 International Research Experience for Undergraduates (IREU) program in materials science will be sending nine total undergraduates from the United States to the National University of Singapore (Singapore), University of Perugia (Perugia, Italy), and University of Strathclyde (Glasgow, Scotland) starting in summer 2014.
+The 2015 International Research Experience for Undergraduates (IREU) program in materials science will be sending students from the United States to the National University of Singapore (Singapore), University of Perugia (Perugia, Italy), and University of Strathclyde (Glasgow, Scotland) and in Germany (Universities of Jena, Ulm and Hannover) starting in summer 2015.
 Working with the university partners, the program will also be placing students from these universities into U.S. university summer programs starting next year as well.

 Agencies involved: National Science Foundation, American Chemical Society

 Key Dates: Applications open on December 8, 2014 and close on January 23, 2015.

 100,000 Strong in the Americas provides leading foundations and corporations with an exceptional opportunity to create educational exchange opportunities for students in the Americas.
 By making a donation to the 100,000 Strong in the Americas Innovation Fund, your organization can help meet the President’s goal of achieving 100,000 students studying abroad annually in each direction between the United States and Latin America & the Caribbean.

 Agencies involved: Partners of the Americas, The White House, NAFSA Association of International Educators, and US Department of State

 Key dates: Applications accepted on a rolling basis.